-Occu Course Number: BCV0363 Occupational Completion Point: C Brickmason - 450 Hours - SOC Code 47-2021

-30.0 Demonstrate productivity skillsThe student will be able to:

-30.01 Lay and joint standard brick on a straight brick-veneer wall, with established leads, at an average daily rate of:

-a.
-100-200

-b.
-200-300

-c.
-300-400

-d.
-400-500

-e.
-500-600

-f.
-600-700

-g.
-700-800

-h. over 800

-30.02 Lay and joint 8" block on a straight block wall, with established leads, at an average daily rate of: a.
-50-100 b.
-100-150 c.
-150-200 d.
-200-250 e.
-250-300 f.
-300-350 g.
-350-400 h. over 400 31.0 Demonstrate understanding of masonry in high-rise constructionThe student will be able to: 31.01 Recognize and explain the use of high-rise construction equipment.
+Course Number: BCV0363 Occupational Completion Point: C Brickmason 2 - 450 Hours - SOC Code 47-2021 30.0 Demonstrate productivity skillsThe student will be able to: 30.01 Lay and joint standard brick on a straight brick-veneer wall with established leads.
+(NOTE: Emphasis here is on proper technique, not on productivity.)
+30.02 Lay and joint 8" block on a straight block wall with established leads.
+(NOTE: Emphasis here is on proper technique, not on productivity.)
+31.0 Demonstrate an understanding of masonry in high-rise constructionThe student will be able to: 31.01 Recognize and explain the use of high-rise construction equipment.
 31.02 Identify construction sequence in high-rise construction.
-31.03 State the safety procedures in high-rise construction.
-31.04 Safely work with materials handling equipment in high-rise construction.
+31.03 Describe the safety procedures in high-rise construction.
+31.04 Describe how to safely work with materials handling equipment in high-rise construction.
 31.05 Properly put on a safety harness, lanyard and lifeline.

 31.06 Demonstrate hand signals used for lifting materials.
 32.0 Demonstrate knowledge of specialized materials and techniquesThe student will be able to: 32.01 Explain the various techniques used to provide adequate protection during hot- and cold-weather masonry construction.
 32.02 Describe all-weather construction techniques.
 32.03 Describe techniques for surface-bonding mortar.
-32.04 Demonstrate techniques for construction of stone walls and other stone building surfaces.
-32.05 Demonstrate basic knowledge of various building materials such as glass block and refractory brick.
-32.06 Describe the procedures for rebuilding fireplaces.

-32.07 Replace a damaged brick in a wall.
-32.08 Repair mortar joints.
+(Optional) 32.04 Demonstrate techniques for construction of stone walls and other stone building surfaces.
+(Optional) 32.05 Replace a damaged brick in a wall.
+(Optional) 32.06 Repair mortar joints.
+(Optional)